The Comma MCP server

 What MCP on Comma is for:

-- Publishing HTML reports from an agent's run.
+- Publishing HTML reports from an agent's run, and controlling who can see them.

 - Reading and replying to anchored comments.